refractproject/rfcs/text/0000-reserve-element.md

 # Drawbacks

-This means that no user can ever use the keyword `element`.
+This means that no user can ever use the property `element`.
 We could provide ways to get around this with some identifier, like `_isRefract: false`, but this just makes it more confusing.